 What is Piper Trust’s 2020 Initiative?

-2020 (Fiscal Year 2019-2020) marks Piper Trust’s 20th year serving Maricopa County.
-In honor of Piper Trust’s 20th Anniversary and Virginia Piper’s legacy, the Trust will invest an additional $20 million in the organizational capacity of its grantees through programs that will roll out over an approximate four-year period.
+2020 (Fiscal Year 2019-2020) marked Piper Trust’s 20th year serving Maricopa County.
+In honor of Piper Trust’s 20th Anniversary and Virginia Piper’s legacy, the Trust committed to invest an additional $20 million in the organizational capacity of its grantees through programs that will roll out over an approximate four-year period.
 Piper Trust has a history of investing in the operational capacity of organizations through its capacity building programs and Arts and Culture grantmaking and capacity building programs.
-This special investment to commemorate our 20th Anniversary will be over and above the Trust’s annual grant payments of approximately $23 million dollars.
+This special investment to commemorate Piper Trust’s 20th Anniversary will be over and above the Trust’s annual grant payments of approximately $23 million dollars.

 The 2020 Initiative has Four Elements:

 ATLAS and AGILE, Piper Trust’s holistic capacity building cohort programs, have garnered much success since their inception.
 These programs focus on a broad range of organizational capacities and are designed to increase the operational capacity and organizational resilience of grantees.

 Element #1 plans encompassed enhancing and increasing the number of cohorts.
 Enhancements included “Right-Sizing,” to allow for meeting the unique needs of organizations with smaller annual budgets ($250K to $1 million) and those with larger annual budgets ($15 million+).

 2020 Element #2: Post-ATLAS Grantmaking: Capacity Building Grants for Human Services Organizations